anri0806/baby_logbook_frontend/README.md

 ## Features

 - A user can add as many baby as they would like to store babies' records
+- A user can edit and delete baby's information
 - Allows user to add milestones, doctor appointments, and immunization records
 - Allows user to delete record
 - Display records sort by date